WarrenWeckesser/numtypes/README.md

 numtypes
 ========

-Custom data types for numpy
+Custom data types for numpy.

+Currently the only new data type defined here is `numtypes.nint32`, a 32 bit signed integer type that uses the most negative value as `nan`.

-This package is experimental and currently incomplete.
+This package is an experimental work in progress.

 Examples
 --------